kurtjd/jaxe/README.md

 Today, it is a popular target to be emulated because of its simplicity and charm.

 ## Features
-* Fully implemented instruction set
+* Fully implemented instruction set (including S-CHIP)
+* HI-RES (128x64) mode
 * Accurate delay and sound timers
 * Graphical display
 * Sound
 * Graphical debug mode
-* Adjustable clock speed, display scale, colors, and program start address
+* Adjustable clock speed, display scale, colors, program start address
+* Toggle S-CHIP "quirks" for compatibility with a wide variety of ROMs
 * Unit tests for those writing a C emulator
 * Emulator decoupled from any particular graphics/media library allowing for easy embedding into other C programs

 ## TODO
-* Add full S-CHIP support
 * Autodetect legacy ROMs
 * Allow user to reset emulator
 * Allow user to pause in non-debug mode